Centered Riding Clinics - Schedule as a 2 or 3 day event

 All levels of riders, disciplines and breeds of horses are welcomed.
 The afternoon mounted beginner sessions are designed for young, green or worried horses (and riders) who would like to improve confidence and develop a more trusting relationship.
 Participating horses must be controllable under saddle and able to work safely in a group situation.
 The afternoon mounted intermediate session is designed for horses and riders who have some trail/obstacle experience and would like to improve their communication and skills on more challenging obstacles.

-The goal of this clinic is to put the "pleasure" back in pleasure riding along with offering guidance and training techniques to those who may be competing in ACHTA and other obstacle challenges.
-Regardless of your personal goals, this gentle, progressive approach to trail/obstacle training helps horses & riders improve awareness, communication, control and confidence.
+The goal of this clinic is to put the "pleasure" back in pleasure riding by offering guidance and training techniques to help you both improve awareness, communication, control and confidence.

 With Heidi Potter and Cathy Drumm.

-These clinics offer riders of all breeds and levels a chance to improve the training, fitness and confidence of their equine partners.
-Walk/trot riders to high level competitors will benefit from Heidi's and Cathy's extensive base of knowledge and kind, compassionate, committed teaching style.
+Get two clinicians for the price of one!
+This clinic offers riders of all breeds and levels a chance to improve the training, fitness and confidence of their equine partners.
+Walk/trot riders to high level competitors will benefit from Heidi and Cathy's extensive knowledge and kind, compassionate, committed teaching style.
 Cathy's Dressage lessons will focus on teaching the value and performance enhancement of light, correct dressage.
 Heidi's Obstacle Training will focus on improving confidence and performance in a progressive, safe, positive manner.
 Both instructors will focus on helping their riders become the most balanced, soft and supportive rider possible.